-Help: A question about active transport!Watch
+Help: A question about active transport!Watch this thread

 Read the following information about how the small intestine absorbs sugars.